EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 Because a list may be dynamic generated, we have no way to know the length of the list statically, so we can not guarantee a list is non-empty.

-Because our implementation only must know the exact type of every expression.
+Because our implementation must know the exact type of every expression.
 If we omit the type parameter, we couldn’t determine the type the expression `emptylist`.

 > Exercise 7.10 [★★] Extend the checker to handle EXPLICIT-REFS.
 You will need to do the following: